johnalison/obsidian-notes/2-areas/CMS/ARC TOP-24-006 3 top production.md

 - BSM can give 3tops:
 - Production involves b in the initial state
 - Single Lepton / Same sign and Multi-lepton
+- Forward jets ?

 SSDL/ML:
 - Nb >= 1   Why not >=3 ? what does Nb look like?
+- 90% of the sensitivity

 SL:
 - does the ABCDnn use the XY regions ?